-We also consider various labor market actions that consumers may endogenously undertake to affect their income growth.
-Our empirical evidence shows that frictions in nominal wages and the limited pass-through from inflation expectations to income growth expectations can explain why consumers associate higher inflation with worse economic outcomes, without the reliance on behavioral biases or inattention as in Kamdar (2019).
+A further contribution of our paper lies in considering various labor market actions that consumers may endogenously undertake to affect their income growth.
+Without reliance on behavioral biases or inattention as in Kamdar (2019), our empirical evidence suggests that frictions in nominal wages and limited pass-through from inflation expectations to income growth expectations may explain why consumers associate higher inflation with worse economic outcomes.
 While this negative association seems straightforward from a supply-side view, the perceived frictions affecting nominal incomes found in the empirical analysis help explain why consumers associate inflation with worse economic outcomes even in the presence of demand shocks.
+Our empirical labor market findings also align with the correlations found empirically in other survey data and predicted theoretically by the concurrent work of Pilossoph and Ryngaert (2022).